ovh/docs/pages/platform/ai/deploy_guide_02_getting_started/guide.en-gb.md

 OVHcloud provides a set of managed AI tools designed for building your machine learning projects.

-This guide explains how to get started with OVHcloud AI Apps by deploying your first application through the Control Panel.
+This guide explains how to get started with OVHcloud AI Deploy by deploying your first application through the Control Panel.

 ## Requirements